 ON THIS PAGE: You will read about your medical care after treatment is completed and why this follow-up care is important.
 Use the menu to see other pages.

-Care for people diagnosed with MDS does not end when active treatment has finished.
+Care for people diagnosed with myelodysplastic syndrome (MDS) does not end when active treatment has finished.
 Your health care team will continue to check to make sure the disease has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Watching for recurrence